AlvaroM99/Power-BI---Customer-Churn-Analysis/README.md

 </br>

-Let's take a look at how to construct the last plot, the gauge chart.
+<p align="justify"> Let's take a look at how to construct the last plot, the gauge chart.
 To create this graph, we need to have the actual churn rate value, maximum and minimum values, and the target value.
 However, the last three values are not available in the "Transformed Customer Data" table, so we need to add them.
 To do this, we will go back to the Power Query Editor and select "Custom Column" under the "Add column" tab.
 For each of the three columns, we will set the header name, the value, and the data type (percentage).
 The minimum value will be set at 0, the maximum at 1, and the target value at 0.15.
 It's important to note that the target churn rate value will vary depending on the business sector.
 For instance, sectors like utility companies have low churn rates, so the target churn rate value should also be low.
-On the other hand, sectors like mobile phone providers have high churn rates, so the target churn rate value will be high.
+On the other hand, sectors like mobile phone providers have high churn rates, so the target churn rate value will be high.</p>

 <p align="center" width="100%">
     <img width="60%" src="https://github.com/AlvaroM99/Power-BI---EndtoEnd-Customer-Churn-Analysis/assets/129555669/7c4a2b10-d2a0-41cb-ac16-d613e404f29b">